Chef Mitchell - Professional Chef

 Storage

-Store any leftover tuna cakes in an airtight container in the refrigerator for up to 3 days.
-Reheat in a skillet or microwave before serving to retain their crispiness.
+Store any leftovers in an airtight container in the fridge for up to 3 days.
+Reheat gently in a skillet to restore crispness.

 Serving Suggestions